All Episodes

 Great to have you here, folks.

-Government sway over firms at AIDS is topic of debate.
+Government sway over firms it AIDS is topic of debate.

-In fact, you know this campaign that General Motors and Chrysler are running where they say that they will pay your car payment if you lose your job up to a hear about that, Rachel.
+In fact, you know, this campaign that General Motors and Chrysler are running, where they say that they will pay your car payment if you lose your job up to a million.

-General Motors and Chrysler will pay your car payment up to 700 bucks a month for a year, nine months to a year if you lose your job.
+General Motors and Chrysler will pay your car payment up to $700 a month for a year, nine months to a year, if you lose your job.

 But who's paying it?